SupremeCommanderMaps/SurvivalVersus/README.md

 Under development

 * Wrecks of player units now consistently stay on the map (most notably GC and Monkey wrecks no longer vanish) (thanks Speed2!)
+* Added small bases on the central islands to make TAC cheese less viable and reward capture of the base (T3 mex)
 * Massively increased base health of each hunter to 75k
 * Hunters now take 15 seconds to spawn on the map after their announcement (instead of instantly)